-The Company evaluates its strategic investment for impairment at each reporting period.
+The Company evaluates its strategic investments for impairment at each reporting period.
 This evaluation consists of several potential qualitative and quantitative impairment indicators including, but not limited to, the investee's financial metrics, whether there were any significant adverse changes in the economic environment or general market conditions of the geographies and industries in which the investee operates, and any other publicly available information that may affect the value of the investment.
-No impairment indicators were identified as part of the assessment performed as of September 30, 2023.
+No impairment losses were recorded in the three months ended March 31, 2024 or 2023.